Évariste Ndayishimiye: Biography

-Évariste Ndayishimiye was born in 1968 at Musama, Kabanga Zone in Giheta, Gitega Province in Burundi.
+Évariste Ndayishimiye was born on 17 June 1968 at Musama, Kabanga Zone in Giheta, Gitega Province in Burundi.
 He is reported to be a "fervent" Catholic.
 He began studies in law at the University of Burundi (UB) but was still studying in 1995 when Hutu students were massacred as part of the inter-ethnic violence which accompanied the Burundian Civil War (1993–2005).
 He fled and joined the moderate rebel National Council for the Defense of Democracy – Forces for the Defense of Democracy (Conseil National Pour la Défense de la Démocratie – Forces pour la Défense de la Démocratie, CNDD–FDD) which drew its support predominantly from ethnic Hutu.
 Rising up the ranks of the group during the civil war, he presided over its militia and military activities.
 He gained the nickname "Neva".

 A series of agreements in 2003 paved the way for the CNDD–FDD to enter national politics as a political party.
 Ndayishimiye became deputy chief of staff of the Burundian Army.
 In 2005, the CNDD–FDD came to power under the leadership of Pierre Nkurunziza whose background was similar and who had also fled UB in 1995.
 Ndayishimiye served as Minister of the Interior and Public Security from 2006 to 2007 before becoming the personal military aide (chef de cabinet militaire) to Nkurunziza.
 He held this post until 2014.
 Alongside his office, he studied at Wisdom University of Africa and gained a degree in 2014.
 He also chaired the Burundi National Olympic Committee for much of this period.

 After rising opposition, Nkurunziza announced in 2018 that he would not stand for a fourth term as president in 2020.
 Ndayishimiye was the candidate he endorsed as his replacement in the CNDD–FDD and was considered to be a "close ally".
 It had been reported that Nkurunziza "wanted to run the country from behind the scenes", using Ndayishimiye as a puppet ruler after his resignation.
 However, it was also noted that Ndayishimiye may have been chosen as a compromise between Nkurunziza and other CNDD–FDD "generals" determined to ensure that a Civil War veteran retained control.
 Ndayishimiye was "not associated with the worst abuses" under Nkurunziza and was reported to be the most "open" and "honest" candidate within the CNDD–FDD.